Analysis | Can Google searches predict where coronavirus cases will soon emerge?

 Google’s explored the idea that its search data could be used to trace illness before.
 At one point, the company explored using searches for influenza-related terms as a way to track the spread of the illness.
 It abandoned the experiment after finding that its predicted number of cases were substantially higher than reality.

 Sinker’s tweet nonetheless made me curious about whether there was a consistent relationship between searches for those terms and case totals nationally or in states.
-Using Google’s online Trends tool and The Post’s coronavirus data set, I compared the two.
+Using Google’s online Trends tool and The Washington Post’s coronavirus data set, I compared the two.

 Sometimes data analysis yields a truly stunning result.
 This was such a time.